 Just bought a new home?
 You may be surprised to learn that water is expensive, and the costs keep rising.

-In fact, one study found that “in the past seven years, water rates have climbed more than 50 percent on average” for a family of four living in one of 30 large US cities.
-The average monthly cost of water in those cities ranged between $70 and $112 per month for a family of four using, respectively, between 100 and 150 gallons of water per person per day.
+In fact, one study found that “in the past seven years, water rates have climbed more than 50% on average” for a family of four living in one of 30 large US cities.
+The average monthly cost of water in those cities ranged between $70 and $112 per month for a family of four using, respectively, and between 100 and 150 gallons of water per person per day.
 And these amounts do not factor in sewer and storm water fees, which the same study showed “can drive up a family’s monthly water bill by $100 or more.”

-Of course, 100-150 gallons of water per person per day is on the low side of total usage, according to the Environmental Protection Agency (EPA).
+Keep in mind, 100-150 gallons of water per person per day is on the low side of total usage, according to the Environmental Protection Agency (EPA).
 The EPA estimates that “the average American family” (or 3.14 persons in 2018) “uses more than 300 gallons of water per day at home.”
 For a family of four, that is at least 12,000 gallons per month in water going down the drain.
 For a quick way to estimate your family's monthly water usage in your new home take the five-minute survey at watercalculator.org and learn your water footprint.

 Whether you’re a first-time homeowner, or your home is new-to-you, you’re going to want to take steps to avoid paying high water bills that are growing ever higher, especially in summertime.
 You’ll be happy to know there are many ways you can save money and conserve water around your yard and garden.